FoxZOolm/astas/README.md

 ME Storage can store large amound (million !) of items in 64 slots
 (a slot = items of same type (wear and meta inclued))
 /!\but lost all of items stored in if breaked/!\
-ME Controler are the controler of a "MEsystem" :
-u can do several operation :
+ME Controler can do several operation :
 - insert items thru the "MESystem" (the closer or free ME Storage)]
 - extract items
 - make a "autocrafting pattern"